deeplearning4j/deeplearning4j/visualization.md

 ## <a name="usingui">Using the UI to Tune Your Network</a>

-And here's an excellent [web page by Andrej Karpathy](http://cs231n.github.io/neural-networks-3/#baby) about visualizing neural net training.
+Here's an excellent [web page by Andrej Karpathy](http://cs231n.github.io/neural-networks-3/#baby) about visualizing neural net training.

 Here's some basics to get you started: